maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-MSWord-Tut.md

 3. Click on “Page Numbers” once more and  a window will open and allow you to Choose where exactly the page numbers will go in your document.

 4. Then select the desired location of your page numbers and click ”OK”.
-If you
+If you are satisfied with the look of your page numbers you are done!

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/assets/images/MSWord-Tut-Pic1.png" >